Kane Richardson: Career

-Continued career and international debut (2010–2013)

-Richardson continued to play for the Redbacks and was a crucial part of their win in the 2010–11 Big Bash, taking three key wickets against New South Wales in the final of the tournament.
+Richardson was a crucial part of Such Australia's win in the 2010–11 Big Bash, taking three key wickets against New South Wales in the final of the tournament.
 His form carried over into the other forms of the game in this season as well, with a man-of-the-match bowling performance against Queensland in the Ryobi Cup being followed up with his first-class debut for South Australia in the next Sheffield Shield game.
 He was impressive on debut, taking a wicket in each of his first three overs of first-class cricket.
 At the end of the season, he was upgraded from a rookie contract with South Australia to a full contract for the first time, and when the Big Bash was replaced with the Big Bash League he stayed in Adelaide, playing for the new Adelaide Strikers.

 Richardson had a breakout season in 2012–13, particularly in the Ryobi Cup where he took 21 wickets in just five matches with a very good average of 13.8, including a six-wicket haul against Queensland.
 On the back of his strong performances for South Australia and the Adelaide Strikers, Richardson replaced the injured Mitchell Starc in the 2nd One Day international against Sri Lanka on 13 January 2013, making his international debut.
 In his first One Day International, he got a first ball duck lbw to Lasith Malinga and the fine figures of 6 overs, 3 maidens and no wickets for 15 runs when he was removed by umpire Marais Erasmus for repeatedly running on the pitch in his follow through.
 He was forced to remodel his follow through during the rest of the season, but he continued to impress in domestic cricket with a five wicket haul against Victoria and six wickets against New South Wales.

-IPL career and backup international bowler (2013–present)

-Indian Premier League (2013–2014)

-Richardson made international headlines when he was bought by the Pune Warriors in the 2013 IPL player's auction for $700,000, the third-highest price of any player that season despite the fact he had only played six first-class matches to that point.
-He went on to play just three matches for the Warriors in the 2013 season.
-Before the 2014 season, he was bought by the Rajasthan Royals and had more success with them, playing 7 matches and taking 11 wickets.
-This ended up being his only season with the team as, though he was then retained by the Royals for the 2015 season, he withdrew from the tournament due to personal reasons.
+Richardson made international headlines when he was bought by Pune Warriors in the 2013 IPL player's auction for $700,000, the third-highest price of any player that season despite the fact he had only played six first-class matches to that point.
+He went on to play just three matches in the 2013 season and before the following season was bought by Rajasthan Royals, playing seven matches and taking 11 wickets.
+This ended up being his only season with the team as, though he was then retained by the Royals for the 2015 season, he withdrew from the tournament for personal reasons.